Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-2.md

 5. Click **Send**.
 If the request is successful, you should see a screen similar to the following image.

     ![Successful Bucket Creation](../images/task2-sucessfull_bucket_creation.png "Successful Bucket Creation")

+## Obtain Signed URL

+1. Download the file *box.ipt* from the [*tutorial_data* folder of this tutorial](../tutorial_data).

+2. Use the following HTTP request to obtain the signed URL. https://developer.api.autodesk.com/oss/v2/buckets//objects//signeds3upload?minutesExpiration=

 ## Upload source file to OSS